-All MED P-12 Strand degree candidates are required to take 9 semester hours of Core Requirement courses.
+All MED P-12 Strand degree candidates are required to take 6 semester hours of Core Requirement courses.
 In addition to the core requirements and strand requirements, students must choose an exit option.
-Students may choose from either a thesis option or a non-thesis option (capstone project), the latter requiring at least one additional graduatelevel course (at least two credits) beyond the requirements for the thesis option.
+Students may choose from either a thesis option or a non-thesis option.
+There are two non-thesis options.
+One may choose to do a capstone project, requiring at least one additional graduate- level course (at least two credits) beyond the requirements for the thesis option or one may elect to complete their student teaching internship as their culminating master's work.
+If electing internship option, it is recommended that students take MED617: Action Research for Social Justice as a substitute to MED601: Educational Research Methods I.

 Elective courses are selected to complete required credit hours.
-These courses must be acceptable for graduate credit and typically are taken from courses offered in education.
+These courses must be acceptable for graduate credit and typically hare taken from courses offered in education.
 However, they may include an undergraduate course (with prior approval only) or graduate courses from other departments.

-NOTE: Rules, regulations, policies, and procedures determined by state and national policymakers may take precedence over the contents of this catalog for certification/ endorsements.
+NOTE: Rules, regulations, policies, and procedures determined by state and national policymakers may take precedence over the contents of this catalog for certification/endorsements.